How to Minimize Tattoo Scarring and Signs of Problems

 Tattoos and the Potential for Scarring

 When you get a tattoo, you want to make sure that your artist really knows what he's doing.
 If he doesn't, you may end up with a scarred tattoo, and scars can last a lifetime.

 What does a tattoo scar look like?
 Generally, you can't tell it's there unless you touch it.
-It is raised skin tissues wherever the needle went too deep.
+It is raised skin tissue wherever the needle went too deep.
 Sometimes if the scar is bad enough, it can distort the tattoo and the ink.
-I've even seen some so bad that the darker colors override the lighter colors.
+I've even seen scarring that makes the darker colors override the lighter colors.

 Signs of a Developing Scar

 Typically scarring becomes more noticeable over time.
 Your skin is healing in the early weeks after a tattoo, when itchiness and redness are normal.
 After a few weeks, however, these signs may indicate that a scar is developing:

 - Raised skin: The main sign of scarring is raised skin.
 The skin will vary from slightly raised to larger bumps.
 Typically, the raised skin will be around the outline of the tattoo, but it can also appear to be on the overall tattoo.